exasol/virtual-schemas/README.md

     virtual-schema-dist-<Virtual Schema JDBC Version>-<Virtual  Schema Name>-<Virtual Schema Version>.jar

-For example, the JAR filename of the [Oracle Virtual Schema 2.0.0 release](https://github.com/exasol/oracle-virtual-schema/releases/tag/2.0.0), which is based on the [9.0.1 version of Virtual Schema JDBC](https://github.com/exasol/virtual-schema-common-jdbc/releases/tag/9.0.1), is:
+For example, the JAR filename of the [Oracle Virtual Schema 2.3.0 release](https://github.com/exasol/oracle-virtual-schema/releases/tag/2.3.0), which is based on the [10.0.1 version of Virtual Schema JDBC](https://github.com/exasol/virtual-schema-common-jdbc/releases/tag/10.0.1), is:

-    virtual-schema-dist-9.0.1-oracle-2.0.0.jar
+    virtual-schema-dist-10.0.1-oracle-2.3.0.jar

 The version of the Virtual Schema JDBC on which a Virtual Schema is based also tells you whether it is supported or discontinued, as shown in the following table:

 Virtual Schema JDBC Version | Required Java Version | Lifecycle
 ----------------------------|-----------------------|--------------------------------
-9.x.x                       |                    11 | supported, active development
+10.x.x                      |                    11 | supported, active development
+9.x.x                       |                    11 | supported
-8.x.x                       |                    11 | supported
+8.x.x                       |                    11 | discontinued
 7.x.x                       |                    11 | discontinued
 6.x.x                       |                    11 | discontinued
 5.x.x                       |                    11 | discontinued